-On one hand, you assume that cheap is another word for quality that is rather suspect; we assume that cheap rugs must be sub-standard in terms of material, robustness and structure but this is not always the case.
-The Rug Retailer explains below as to how you can buy cheap, luxurious rugs.
+Homedecoy – On one hand, you assume that cheap is another word for quality that is rather suspect.
+We assume that buying cheap rugs must be sub-standard in terms of material, robustness and structure.
+But this is not always the case.
+The Rug Retailer explains below as to how you can buy cheap rugs, and luxurious rugs.

-Creating maximum impact in any room with a fabulous, yet cheap area rug is easier than you think and here are our top tips for ensuring that you get value for money.
+Creating maximum impact in any room with a fabulous, yet cheap area rugs is easier than you think and here are our top tips for ensuring that you get value for money.

 The beauty of an area rug is that you can change it, as often or as little as you like.
 For those people looking to make an investment in a permanent rug, then you can afford to look at the heftier price tags BUT, if you change your rugs as often as the seasons (or more so!), then there are options for you too.

-On one hand, people frown and furrow their brow at the idea of purchasing rugs that are made from synthetic materials but, if you are a frequent rug changer, then choosing a synthetic rug is the way forward, Cheaper on the price tag, they come in a range of colours and finishes which means you can ring the changes at the end of summer, and opt for darker, cosier colours in winter, or keep the brightness and richness of autumn running through your home; alternatively, you can welcome the gentle warmth of spring with a lighter-coloured rug.
+On one hand, people frown and furrow their brow at the idea of buying rugs that are made from synthetic materials.
+But, if you are a frequent rug changer, then choosing a synthetic rug is the way forward.
+It will be cheaper on the price tag.
+Also, these cheap rugs come in a range of colours and finishes.
+This means you can ring the changes at the end of summer.
+You can opt for darker, cosier colours in winter, or keep the brightness and richness of autumn running through your home.
+Alternatively, you can welcome the gentle warmth of spring with a lighter-coloured rug.

 But, if your eco-credentials are still important to you there are still some ‘natural’, organic options open to you.
-Rugs made from plant fibres – sisal and jute are just two examples, along with bamboo – can offer a rug at a competitive price than can be changed over and over again.
+Rugs made from plant fibres – sisal and jute are just two examples; along with bamboo – can offer a rug at a competitive price.
+Also it can be changed over and over again.

-Then again, there may be some of you that cannot entertain the idea of having nothing but naturalness in your home and wool rugs can be surprisingly cheap, especially the smaller rugs that can be used dotted about the home.
+Then again, there may be some of you that cannot entertain the idea of having nothing but naturalness in your home; and wool rugs is really cheap, especially the smaller rugs that can be used dotted about the home.
 They also last for a very long time and so the pay off with this longevity and the price tag is that they are the cost-effective option.

-Another factor that affects price, effectively bumping it up to astronomical proportions in some cases is not just the size or material, but how it is made.
+Before buying cheap rugs, you need to know how it is made?. its another factor that affects price for cheap rugs or expensive, effectively bumping it up to astronomical proportions in some cases is not just the size or material.

 Money no option?
 Want the gold standard of crafted rugs?
 Opt for hand-knotted rugs.
 Made by seriously talented and skilled people across the globe, these are not your run of the mill rugs.

 There is a way you can check for a high quality rug and that is to peek on the underside; if you can see the pattern, it is a woven rug and will be well made.
 Spot a backing and it’s probably not.
-Remember the days when carpets would be woven or rubber-backed?
+You need to remember the days – when carpets would be woven or rubber-backed?
 The same thing applies to rugs.

-Now that is not to say that you cannot pick up a bargain when it comes to hand-knotted or woven rugs but remember when you are haggling, that in terms of hand knotted rugs, someone will have worked very long hours, possibly for many, many months and they deserve fair pay.
+Now that is not to say that you cannot pick up a bargain when it comes to hand-knotted or woven rugs.
+However, remember when you are haggling, that in terms of hand knotted rugs.
+Someone will have worked very long hours, possibly for many, many months and they deserve fair pay.
 Overall, expect to pay a third less on the price tag for a machine made rug than one made by a skilled hand.

-But, there may be some other size considerations you need to think about too, one being the thickness of a rug; you may find that some cheaper rugs are thinner than some of the more expensive rugs on the market but in some areas of your home this may be just fine.
+But, there may be some other size considerations you need to think about too.
+One being the thickness of a rug; you may find that some cheaper rugs are thinner than some of the more expensive rugs on the market.
+However, in some areas of your home this may be just fine.

 There is one rule of thumb that some designers go by when it comes to the price of a rug in the lounge – the price of the rug should roughly be the same as the price of the sofa.
-But getting the right sized rug is important is so many different, stylish ways
+Also, it’s important to get the right sized rugs as in many different, stylish ways.

 Look after your rug and it will be a cost-effective option

-The best way of investing in cheap or cost effective rugs is to make sure that they are looked after and one way of doing that – bar regular cleaning and stain-removal – is the use of pads underneath them.
+The best way of investing in cheap rugs or cost effective rugs is: You need to make sure that they are looked after and one way of doing that – bar regular cleaning and stain-removal – is the use of pads underneath them.
 This stops them slip, sliding about the floor which also means less wear and tear.

-Buying rugs on a budget does not mean buying inferior quality that won’t last longer than a week; it means getting the best you can afford and taking care of it!e
+Buying rugs on a budget does not mean buying inferior quality that cheap rugs won’t last longer than a week; it means getting the best you can afford and taking care of it!e